 Being diagnosed with a serious, chronic illness can really shift perspectives and priorities.
 It led CFO, Diane Sigurdson, to reflect on how she wanted to spend her time.

-When doctors found early-stage cancerous cells in Diane Sigurdson’s lung six years ago, Diane took a good, hard look at her life.
+When doctors found early-stage cancerous cells in Diane’s lung six years ago, Diane took a good, hard look at her life.
 She was working as a CFO and wasn’t happy in her work.
 What would she want to do if she only had a few years to live?
 Diane wanted to be more present in her personal life.
 After spending most of her career working in finance, she wanted to explore options that would involve more coaching and mentoring.

 Fortunately, Diane is now cancer-free.
 The self-reflection she did following her diagnosis has set her up for what she considers a second chance.
-“I went on a mission of exploring [recruiting and consulting].
+“I went on a mission of exploring [consulting].
 What did that mean for my life?
 What would my days look like?
 What would my compensation be?
 So, I talked to a few recruiters I had worked with [and] asked them some questions to try to get a feel for it.”

 Diane’s exploration led her to meeting with a Salo team member.
 During this conversation, Diane discovered that it could be possible to provide direction on the type of consulting projects she wants, where she would like to work, how much time off she has and the level of compensation she needs.
 “So, I’m thinking, ‘This is too good to be true.
 What’s the catch?
 This can’t be a job, because why wouldn’t everyone do it then?’”